Nathan Walker: North America

 Walker made the Capitals' opening night roster for the 2017–18 season, and made his NHL debut on 7 October, the Capitals' home opener against the Montreal Canadiens.
 Walker scored his first NHL goal that night; it was initially thought that the goal was scored by Devante Smith-Pelly, but upon further review, Smith-Pelly's shot had been deflected by Walker.
 His parents and brother flew in from Australia to witness his debut.
 On 30 November, Walker was put on waivers by the Capitals.
 The next day he was claimed by the Edmonton Oilers.
 On 19 December, the Oilers placed Walker on waivers, and was then re-claimed off waivers by the Capitals the day after.
 Walker made his playoff debut during Game six of the 2018 Stanley Cup playoffs against the Pittsburgh Penguins, becoming the first Australian to play and record a point in the NHL playoffs, assisting on a goal by Alex Chiasson.
 Walker would later go on to win the Stanley Cup with the Capitals, to become the first Welsh or Australian hockey player to win the Stanley Cup.
 However, Walker did not qualify to have his name on the trophy as he did not meet the games-played requirement.

 After six seasons within the Capitals organization, Walker left as a free agent to sign on a one-year, two-way contract with the St. Louis Blues on 1 July 2019.
 Walker again spent most of the season in the AHL (this time with the San Antonio Rampage), but also played in five NHL games, scoring his first goal as a Blue on 30 November against the Pittsburgh Penguins and an assist against the Chicago Blackhawks three days later.
 He was returned to the AHL on 12 December.

 On 9 December 2021, Walker scored his first NHL hat trick in a 6–2 Blues victory over the Detroit Red Wings.

+On 17th September 2025, Walker signed a two year contract extension with the St. Louis Blues worth $1.775 million dollars.